Slow Food in Tuscany

 The menu was both wide-ranging and traditional, with each dish exceptionally well prepared.
 Most impressive of all was the fact that the cost of the meal was only one half of that of the restaurant “Il Cibreo,” and ran, with a glass of wine (Vino Nobile di Montepulciano) no more than $30 a person.
 (Via dei Macci, 122R.)

-Next day we paid a visit to Picchi’s “Teatro del Sale,” where his wife, the actress Maria Cassi would entertain the diners with a brillant one-woman show in which she assumed the role of several comic characters.
+Next day we paid a visit to Picchi’s “Teatro del Sale,” where his wife, the actress Maria Cassi would entertain the diners with a brilliant one-woman show in which she assumed the role of several comic characters.
 Though the performance was in Italian and most of the audience was also Italian, English speaking diners who wished to skip that part of the evening had time to do so while tables and chairs were being arranged to accommodate the audience in front of the stage.

 The dinner itself was also a performance, served buffet-style from a huge glassed-in kitchen from which the cooks could observe the crowd of diners as they rushed and elbowed their way to the huge buffet table of antipasti when each new dish was brought out.
 Once the antipasti were served, Picchi himself appeared at a small open window to announce theatrically the service of pasta, meat, and desert.
 As Picchi ladeled out portions of hot dishes, diners, lined up like communicants in front of a priest, then returned to their respective tables to eat what was on their plate and wait for the next round!
 This was theatre on and off the stage, an experience not to be missed—and a bargain consisting of a huge selection of antipasti, pastas, risottos, meat and fish dishes and desert at only $30 a person.
 Via dei Macci 111R, 50122.
-For more information see www.edizioniteatrodelsalecibreofirenze.it.

 Well off the congestion of the beautiful Piazza del Campo, we walked down a steep and quiet side street to find the “Ristorante Grotta S. Caterina da Bagoga.”
 “Bagoga” is the chef’s nickname from the years when he was a jockey, Pierino Fagnani in the Siena Palio, the famous yearly horse race around the Piazza del Campo.
 After an injury he determined to dedicate himself to his other great passion, cooking.
 From 1973, his restaurant, much frequented by the Sienese, has served the specialties of the region and was a logical entry into the Slow Food guide.

 Bagoga, an ebullient and delightful host who emerges frequently out of the kitchen to talk to his customers and to his son, the sommelier, is a great source of information on the culinary history of Tuscany and of Italy as a whole.
-Our meal was by far the best we’ve had in the 28 years of visiting the city.
+Our meal was by far the best we’ve had in the 35 years of visiting the city.
 It began with a flan of cheese and truffles, accompanied by a glass of Castello di Pomino, an exceptional white wine from pinot bianco grapes imported from Burgundy in the 19th century by an ancestor of the wine producing Frescobaldi family.
 Gnocchi with truffles, papardelle (wide ribbons of home made pasta) with spicy wild boar sauce, were the best we had ever tasted.
 The meat course, accompanied by a Vino Nobile di Montepulciano, was based on a Renaissance receipe, “Gallo Indiano,” (turkey or chicken cooked “in the Indian style”) made with a sauce flavored with the spices used in the traditional sweet cake of Siena, the panforte.

 The desert was also unusual and delicious: A rice pudding to which whipped cream, egg whites, raisons, and nuts were added, the whole drenched in fresh berries.
 Everything had been bought from the farmers in the surrounding countryside For $35 we ate like Sienese nobles!
-Via della Galluzza, 26, tel: 30 0577-282-208. www.bagoga.it.
+Via della Galluzza, 26, tel: 30 0577-282-208.

 Papardelle with spicy wild boar sauce at Bagoga in Siena.